artefactory/artefactory-connectors-kit/nck/readers/README.md

 #### How to obtain credentials

-Adobe Analytics Reader 2.0 uses the **JWT authentification framework**.
+Adobe Analytics Reader 2.0 uses the **JWT authentication framework**.
 - Get developper access to Adobe Analytics (documentation can be found [here](https://helpx.adobe.com/enterprise/using/manage-developers.html))
 - Create a Service Account integration to Adobe Analytics on [Adobe Developper Console](https://console.adobe.io/)
-- Use the generated JWT credentials (Client ID, Client Secret, Technical Account ID and Organization ID) to retrieve your Global Company ID (to be requested to 'https://analytics.adobe.io/discovery/me': [example code](https://github.com/AdobeDocs/analytics-2.0-apis/blob/master/examples/jwt/python/ims_client.py)).
+- Use the generated JWT credentials (Client ID, Client Secret, Technical Account ID, Organization ID and private.key file) to retrieve your Global Company ID (to be requested to 'https://analytics.adobe.io/discovery/me').
 All these parameters will be passed to Adobe Analytics Reader 2.0.

 #### Quickstart